vikramappia/caffe-jacinto/examples/tidsp/data/README.md

-# DATA
+This folder is a placeholder.
 Temporary data files will be placed here during training